 "You wouldn't, eh?"

 Maura's heartbeat continued to race and she turned to look out the other window, which had just been opened by the man she assumed was Jake.
 Part of her thought she should be more afraid, but for some reason, she couldn't bring herself to even have the ladylike decency to faint.
 This seemed to impress Jake, who would not have looked out of place as a villain in an onstage melodrama.
-A faded cowboy hat was pulled low over his face, covering a head of short black hair but not protecting his skin from quite a tan.
+A faded cowboy hat was pulled low over his face, covering a head of short black hair.
 Maura felt herself blushing under the intense gaze of his dark brown eyes, but even with a smirk, it was hard to pinpoint his expression.
 Aside from very prominent cheekbones, a thin black mustache and well-trimmed triangular goatee were his other noteworthy facial features, made all the more surprising because of his extremely clean-shaven face.

 "Driver," he called out, his voice a combination of whiskey, honey, and thick black cigars.
 "Where you headed?"

 Jake raised his eyebrows and stared across the carriage at his companion.
 Maura knew it was presumptuous to make assumptions about a stranger, but it seemed to her that Jake's gaze carried a streak of longing.
-"Hollow Creek?" he said in that rich voice which sent a shiver down Maura's spine.
+"Hollow Creek?" he said.
 "Gosh almighty, how long's it been since we stopped by there?"

 "Five, six years?" the other guessed.

 "No need to look so worried, miss," Jake said, putting his feet up on the seat by Maura.
 She scooted as far away from them as possible.
 His boots appeared to be made of snakeskin, but were so caked in mud and red dust that it was almost hard to tell for certain.
-One thing was for sure, and that was that they smelled worse than a donkey that had been ruminating on rotten asparagus.
+One thing was for sure: they smelled worse than a donkey that had been ruminating on rotten asparagus.
 Jake emitted a low chuckle.
-"If you continue to stare like that, I might start feelin' mighty bad about myself."
+"If you continue to stare like that, I might get to feelin' mighty bad about myself."